-When User Principal Names (UPNs) are used, they are populated with a name that ensures uniqueness using the following structure: "unique name@Domain", where unique name is either a UUID or subjectID (see Section 3.1.5).
+When User Principal Names (UPNs) are used, they are populated with the Subscriber's verified email address ensuring uniqueness using the following structure: "unique name@Domain", where "unique name" is either a UUID or subjectID (see Section 3.1.5).
 Subscribing Organizations provide the Domain(s) that are to be used for those Applicants who are affiliated.
 The Domain(s) association is ensured based on the Subscribing Organization's obligations agreed to in accordance with Section 9.6.5.3.
 Only Applicant emails with authorized Domains in the system are accepted during registration.
 For unaffiliated Applicants the association is created based on the verification of control over the email containing the Domain.
 For all Applicants, affiliated and unaffiliated), the Domain is extracted from the email provided during registration.